Jeffrey A. Finkle Ohio University Economic Development Internship now accepting applications

-Thanks to a $25,000 gift to The Ohio University Foundation from the International Economic Development Council (IEDC), a new internship program at Ohio University will offer undergraduate and graduate students affiliated with the Voinovich School of Leadership and Public Affairs with the opportunity to intern at the IEDC and gain practical, hands-on experience in local economic development issues and trends.
+Thanks to a $50,000 gift to the Ohio University Foundation from the International Economic Development Council (IEDC), Ohio University offers undergraduate and graduate students affiliated with the Voinovich School of Leadership and Public Affairs with the opportunity to intern at the IEDC and gain practical, hands-on experience in local economic development issues and trends.

-The establishment of this Internship will recognize 25 years of national leadership in economic development by Jeffery A. Finkle, a graduate of Ohio University and University Merit of Merit recipient.
+The establishment of this internship recognized 25 years (and now 30) of national leadership in economic development by Jeffery A. Finkle, a graduate of Ohio University and University Medal of Merit recipient.
 Jeff Finkle is a recognized leader and international authority on economic development.
-As President and CEO of the International Economic Development Council (IEDC), the world's largest economic development membership organization, he contributes his expertise on community revitalization, business development and job creation to projects nationwide.
+As President and CEO of the International Economic Development Council (IEDC), the world’s largest economic development membership organization, he contributes his expertise on community revitalization, business development and job creation to projects nationwide.

 ORGANIZATION PROFILE: The International Economic Development Council (IEDC) is a non-profit membership organization dedicated to helping economic developers do their job more effectively and raising the profile of the profession.
 When we succeed, our members create more high-quality jobs, develop more vibrant communities, and generally improve the quality of life in their regions.
 Their Mission is to “provide leadership and excellence in economic development for our communities, members, and partners.”
 They embrace the following core values.
 They reflect and support our mission, and guide our decisions, actions and provision of services:

 - Social responsibility and a dedication to building healthy, just, and competitive communities

 - Creation of wealth for individuals, businesses, and communities